The Biggest Challenge Facing Banks in 2017

 When Moorad Choudhry, author of The Principles of Banking, was asked what’s the biggest challenge facing banks right now, he said that it’s “to stay engaged with the customer.”

-The bottom line is that in 2014 banks must provide customers with what they want.
+The bottom line is that banks must provide customers with what they want.

 All of this opens the question: What do bank customers want?

 CGI answered this question in their recent report, “Understanding Financial Consumers in the Digital Era,” wherein they surveyed 1,244 consumers about banking.
 The report found that five items stood out above the rest:

 Analyzing the Top 5 Wants

 - Reward me for my business — This point is somewhat vague, but we can assume that people were thinking about rewards programs.
 Credit card points, discounts for local venues, and free money for opening an account all fit under this category.

 - Give me “anytime, anyplace” access to my balance — Users want convenience, and nothing is more convenient than an app that can fit in your pocket.

 - See me as a person — Again, this is somewhat vague, but it’s almost certain that people were thinking of a personalized, consistent banking experience.
 Indeed, according to the report, “the majority of financial consumers want omni-channel services, regardless of age or income.”
 Users want banks to remember their preferences.

 - Provide me with wealth-building advice — This shows that there is real potential for bankers to leverage their banking knowledge for the benefit of their users.